The Wackiest Wagon Train in the West: Home media

 The Wackiest Wagon Train in the West was released on VHS by JTC, Inc., Front Row Video, Inc. and Direct Source Special.
 The film has also been released on Region 1 DVD by numerous companies including Tango Entertainment, Digiview and St. Clair Vision.
 These releases by numerous budget labels were due to the fact that the copyrights on most episodes of Dusty's Trail were never properly claimed, making the series one of the last television series to enter the public domain before the Copyright Act of 1976 (and its much longer copyright terms) took effect.
 As the film was sourced from this series, the film itself is also in the public domain.

+Reception

+”Only television cultists will find anything worth watching here”, commented TV Guide.